Last Updated on February 22, 2021.

 As you can see it doesn’t provide any knobs or faders like most consoles, so how do you actually control it?

-It even has an Auto-Mix feature which can manage fully automated mixes with up to 16 live microphones.
+It even has an Auto-Mix feature that can manage fully automated mixes with up to 16 live microphones.
 However, this feature is not really intended for mixing live music, but rather conferences.

 Soundcraft Signature MTK

-The Signature MTK 12 and 22 series from Soundcraft are analog mixers which also come with onboard effects and USB multi-track recording and playback capabilities, and they both allow for 12 or 22 multi-track recording respectively.
+The Signature MTK 12 and 22 series from Soundcraft are analog mixers that also come with onboard effects and USB multi-track recording and playback capabilities, and they both allow for 12 or 22 multi-track recording respectively.

-They come loaded with studio-quality effects from Lexicon like Reverb, Delay, Chorus, Modulation and other effects and dbx limiters on the input channels, as well as a 48v Phantom Power control, which is global, and also a High-Pass filter (for all mono inputs).
+Additionally, they come loaded with studio-quality effects from Lexicon like Reverb, Delay, Chorus, Modulation and other effects and DBX limiters on the input channels, as well as a 48v Phantom Power control, which is global, and also a High-Pass filter (for all mono inputs).

 - Free downloads of the Lexicon MPXL native plug-in and Ableton Live 9 Lite.